erictang000/erictang000.github.io/notes/bookshelf.md

 ---
 Last Updated: August 2021

-Read more books in the last 2 months than I have in a long time - keeping track here.
-Putting books I liked better in bold.
 #### Books Finished
 * Artificial Intelligence - Melanie Mitchell
 * Atomic Habits - James Clear